21 JAN. 2019

 - The new regulations also emphasize that, exaggeration, self-praise and impractical expressions should not be used; place and enterprise name shall not be adopted etc. For example, 消癌 literally means "eliminating cancer", which seriously exaggerates the drug’s actual efficacy thus is deemed as misleading to consumers.
 In this situation, some proprietary Chinese medicine brands face the possibility of being renamed.

-- PCm generic names often refer to their corresponding side effects (眩晕宁片: 眩晕-dizziness), main components (银杏叶片: 银杏叶-ginkgo biloba), or both of them (人参健脾丸: 人参-ginseng; 健脾: spleen-strengthening)
+- PCm generic names often refer to their corresponding side effects (眩晕宁片: 眩晕-dizziness), main components (银杏叶片: 银杏叶-ginkgo biloba), or both of them (人参健脾丸: 人参-ginseng; 健脾: pancreas strengthening)

 Understanding the Importance of Pharmaceutical Naming